improbable-research/keanu/docs/current_docs/save-and-load.md

 ## Saving and Loading models

-Keanu supports the ability to save models to JSON, Dot and Protobuf formats for long term storage or transmission across a network.
+Keanu supports the ability to save models to JSON, Dot and Protobuf formats for long term storage, transmission across a network or for visualisation purposes.
 It also supports instantiating a network from a saved Protobuf & JSON format model.

 Models can also be saved with their associated data and observations, allowing a user to save a pre-trained/optimised model ready for future analysis.